anushka318/ECE143_project/README.md

 **1. Data cleaning.py /.ipynb:** In this data processing task, we systematically cleaned the raw data by identifying and removing inconsistencies, filling in missing values using appropriate imputation methods and standardizing the data to maintain uniformity across all variables.

-**2. Analysis.py /.ipynb:** This notebook explores the relationships between various factors in a survey dataset.
+**2. Analysis.ipynb:** This notebook explores the relationships between various factors in a survey dataset.
 The analysis examines how gaming habits and personal characteristics correlate with mental health indicators such as Generalized Anxiety Disorder (GAD) scores, Satisfaction with Life (SWL), and Social Phobia Inventory (SPIN) scores.

 # Setup:
 Install the required dependencies: